OpenBudget/budgetkey-mcp/README.md

 ## Contributing

-We welcome contributions to help improve the DataGov Israel MCP server.</br>
+We welcome contributions to help improve the BudgetKey Israel MCP server.</br>
 Whether you want to add new tools, enhance existing functionality, or improve documentation, your input is valuable.

 For examples of other MCP servers and implementation patterns, see the [Model Context Protocol servers repository](https://github.com/modelcontextprotocol/servers).